nonbeing/mysqlclient-python3-aws-lambda/README.md

 The work in this repo is largely based off Seungyeon Kim(Acuros Kim)'s project at: https://github.com/StyleShare/aws-lambda-python3-mysql - thanks!

-I have adapted that project to build an AWS Layer using a different MySQL-devel package (the one meant for MySQL 8.0.x instead of 5.5) and targeting Python 3.8 (instead of 3.7) - as of this writing.
+I have adapted that project to build an AWS Layer using a different MySQL-devel package (the one meant for MySQL 8.0.x instead of 5.5) and targeting Python 3.8 and Python3.9  (instead of 3.7) - as of this writing.

 Thanks also to Michael Hart for [LambCI](https://github.com/lambci/lambci) - without the LambCI docker images, none of these kinds of solutions would be doable this easily.